MeltanoLabs/tap-stackexchange/README.md

 ### Source Authentication and Authorization

-Register a [new application on Stack Apps](https://stackapps.com/apps/oauth/register) and copy the generate `key`.
+Register a [new application on Stack Apps](https://stackapps.com/apps/oauth/register) and copy the generated `key`.

 ## Usage